hieu-blackbox/think-mcp-server/Readme.md

 ## What is the Think Tool?

 This MCP server implements the exact "think" tool that Anthropic introduced in their [engineering blog post](https://www.anthropic.com/engineering/claude-think-tool).
-It provides Claude with a dedicated space for structured reasoning during complex problem-solving tasks, enabling more thoughtful, accurate, and reliable responses.
+The Think Tool provides Claude with a dedicated space for structured reasoning during complex problem-solving tasks, enabling more thoughtful, accurate, and reliable responses.

 ## Proven Performance Benefits